WSU-kduncan/ceg3120-cicd-hannahwysong/README-CD.md

 The inbound security ground rules are configured to be able to run the application.\
 The first three rules are so I can personally connect to the instance.\
 The Http connection is so that it can take requests on port 80.\
-The custom port connection is so the application can take requests on the specified port.
+The custom port connection is so the application can take requests on the specified port.\
+The second custom port connection is for webhooks.

 ### Docker Setup on OS on the EC2 instance